-Burbank operates mobile outreach services equipped with medical supplies, including mobile clinics staffed by healthcare professionals.
+Burbank utilizes mobile outreach services, through Department of Health Services (DHS) and Comprehensive Community Health, equipped with medical supplies, including mobile clinics staffed by healthcare professionals.
 These mobile units visit areas with high concentrations of unsheltered homelessness, such as Burbank's industrial corridors and public spaces.
-They provide onsite health services, including HIV testing, mental health evaluations, and basic healthcare.
+They provide on-site health services, including HIV testing, mental health evaluations, and basic healthcare.
 These units are also designed to help homeless individuals access immediate shelter or transitional housing, connecting them to available resources through the same outreach workers who provide these medical services.
-This service is particularly critical for individuals who have difficulty accessing traditional healthcare facilities due to their homelessness (Burbank 2021-2029 Housing Element).
+This service is particularly critical for individuals who have difficulty accessing traditional healthcare facilities due to their homelessness.